The Administrative Policies

 A. Employee and Supervisor Responsibilities:

 It is the responsibility of the employee and the supervisor to submit accurate and timely hours worked each pay period and in accordance with established university deadlines in order for the employee to be paid properly.
-Employees who do not report and submit their own hours worked accurately, timely and in accordance with departmental and university guidelines will be subject to disciplinary action up to and including termination.
+Employees who do not report and submit their own hours worked accurately, timely and in accordance with departmental and University guidelines will be subject to disciplinary action up to and including termination.
 Employees must have prior approval from their supervisor for working overtime, working over the lunch break, and extending, changing or flexing work hours.
 This includes working from a different or off site location.
 Supervisors and time reporters who do not ensure accurate and timely submission of hours will also be subject to disciplinary action up to and including termination.
 Also, failure to report accurate and timely information by the employee, supervisor, or time reporter will result in a delay of time paid until the next regularly scheduled bi-weekly pay day.

-B. Time Records:
+C. Time Records:

-The University's biweekly time records serve as the record keeping document which is used by the department to accurately report via the Banner system to the Payroll Office the hours non-exempt employees have worked to assure accurate payment processing.
-Falsification of official University records is in violation of University Policy and Federal Law.
+The University's biweekly time records serve as the record keeping document which is used by the department to accurately report via the University pay system to the Payroll Office the hours non-exempt employees have worked to assure accurate payment processing.
+Falsification of official University time records is in violation of University Policy and Federal Law.
 Individuals who falsify any University documentation are subject to disciplinary action up to and including termination.

 The need for calculating overtime pay requires establishing a standard workweek.
 The University has an approved 40-hour workweek for all non-exempt staff; however, there is a 35-hour workweek in effect for most clerical, secretarial, and related office staff positions.
 (The standard University workweek is the 168 hour period that begins at 12:01 AM on Monday and ends at midnight on the following Sunday.)